paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 ### Statutory Notes

 #### Amendment of Section
 Pub.
 L. 116–260, div.
 FF, title VII, §§ 701(b), 702(a)(1), Dec.
 27, 2020, 134 Stat.
-3137, 3138, provided that, effective July 1, 2023, except as otherwise expressly provided, and applicable with respect to award year 2023–2024 and each subsequent award year, as determined under this chapter, this section is amended to read as follows:
+3137, 3138; Pub.
+L. 117–103, div.
+R, § 102(a), (b)(2), Mar.
+15, 2022, 136 Stat.
+819, provided that, effective July 1, 2024, except as otherwise expressly provided, and applicable with respect to award year 2024–2025 and each subsequent award year, as determined under this chapter, this section is amended to read as follows:

 § 1087kk.
 Amount of need

-Except as otherwise provided therein, for award year 2023–2024 and each subsequent award year, the amount of need of any student for financial assistance under this subchapter (except subpart 1 or 2 of part A) is equal to—
+Except as otherwise provided therein, for award year 2024–2025 and each subsequent award year, the amount of need of any student for financial assistance under this subchapter (except subpart 1 or 2 of part A) is equal to—

 (1) the cost of attendance of such student, minus